Written by: Gina Woodall, President

 Example of a Consumer Decision Map

 Putting Means-End Research to Use in Marketing Efforts.
 CDMs provide the roadmap for crafting communications and branding strategies.
 Marketers can leverage key attributes and consequences of the product, and draw connections between them.
 In the online self-service channel example, suppose it was found that non-users avoided the online channel for the same reasons users turned to it: increased security.
 In this case, messaging that focused on how the online channel can help you “find peace of mind” would be appropriate.
 Again, the personal values at the top of the value chain should be portrayed indirectly or symbolically in the context of communications.

-The means-end approach using the laddering interviewing technique provides a proven method for researchers to uncover underlying motives and decision processes.
-The result is powerful communications that move consumers to action and build brand loyalty.
+The means-end approach using the laddering interviewing technique provides a proven method for researchers to uncover underlying motives and decision processes, and is the basis for our MaxMessage™ solution, which provides powerful communications that move consumers to action and build brand loyalty.